charan-kumar99/Cricket-Performance-Analyzer/README.md

   - Most Consistent
   - Boundary King

-### Comparing Players

-1. Go to **Comparison** tab
-2. Select two players from dropdowns
-3. Click **Compare**
-4. View side-by-side statistics in chart form

 ### Using AI Assistant

 Navigate to **AI Assistant** tab and ask questions:

-- `"Best Strike Rate"` - Find player with highest SR
-- `"Top Scorers"` - See top 5 run scorers
+- `"Top scorers"` - See top 5 run scorers
-- `"Average Stats"` - View average runs per player
-- `"Most Boundaries"` - Find boundary king
+- `"Best strike rate"` - Find players with highest SR
-- `"Compare Virat and Rohit"` - Direct player comparison
-- `"Team India stats"` - Team-specific statistics
+- `"Boundary stats"` - Show top boundary hitters
+- `"Best performer"` - Show automatically calculated Player of the Match
+- `"help"` or `"what can you do"` - Show supported query types

 ### Import/Export Data

 **Import CSV:**
-1. Prepare CSV file with headers: Name,Runs,Balls,Fours,Sixes,MatchType,Team
+1. Prepare CSV file with headers: `Name,Team,Runs,Balls,Fours,Sixes,Format`
 2. Click **Import CSV** in Add Player tab
 3. Select your file
-4. Review any import errors if present
+4. Only innings that pass the cricket validation rules will be imported

 **Export CSV:**
 - Go to Statistics tab